 Classifying your workers correctly is crucial, whether they are interns, employees, or independent contractors.
 Misclassification can result in hefty fines or even jail time.
 Our free guide for employee classification provides information about worker misclassification and how to prevent it.

-In 2015, 65% of students graduating with bachelor’s degrees participated in internships.
+Approximately 65% of students graduating with bachelor’s degrees participated in internships.

 There are internship opportunities in almost every field, including accounting, marketing, chemistry, and computer science.